byterubpay/byterub-site/_posts/2019-04-01-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-01.md

 **\<sarang>** Attendance seems fairly sparse today, but does anyone else have research work to share?
 **\<sarang>** Otherwise we can move on with this (fairly quick) agenda
 **\<sgp\_>** oh one more thing
-**\<sgp\_>** moneromooo added the ability to "freeze" outputs.
-These don't show up in the wallet balance and will not be spent until "thawed" https://github.com/byterubpay/monero/pull/5333
+**\<sgp\_>** byterubmooo added the ability to "freeze" outputs.
+These don't show up in the wallet balance and will not be spent until "thawed" https://github.com/byterubpay/byterub/pull/5333
 **\<sarang>** Oh yes, this seems a good idea
 **\<sarang>** In case you fear an output may be "poisoned" via some kind of controlled spend
 **\<sgp\_>** precisely